Mike Gordon President of Business Operations

 Imran Javed Digital Content Manager

-Prior to joining the organization, the 41-year-old served as a package and print designer for Adam’s Apple and Republic Tobacco.
+Prior to joining the organization, the 42-year-old served as a package and print designer for Adam’s Apple and Republic Tobacco.

 The Chicago native graduated from Pratt Institute in 1998 with a bachelor’s degree in Communication Design.

-Javed and his wife, Jessie, live in Chicago.
+Javed and his wife, Jessie, live in Skokie with their two golden retrievers, Joplin and Penny.

 Troy Mueller Senior Graphic Designer

-Troy Mueller is in his sixth season with the Wolves as a graphic designer.
+Troy Mueller is in his seventh season with the Wolves as a graphic designer.

 He possesses a bachelor’s degree in graphic design from Robert Morris University.

-Prior to joining the Wolves, the 30-year-old Las Vegas native held internships with both IT Supplies and Upstaging Lighting and Trucking.
+Prior to joining the Wolves, the 31-year-old Las Vegas native held internships with both IT Supplies and Upstaging Lighting and Trucking.

 Joshua Villanueva Graphic Designer